-Sub-systems at different levels could interact with other sub-systems, including interrupting them by providing relevant new information or redirecting "attention" or altering thresholds.
+Sub-systems at different levels could interact with higher- or lower-level sub-systems, including interrupting them by providing relevant new information or redirecting "attention" or altering thresholds.

 Sometimes a higher level subsystem (e.g. word recogniser) would reach a decision before lower levels had finished processing.